bruin-data/bruin-vscode/README.md

 - **Updated Button Design:** The `run` and `validate` buttons have been resized and a separator has been added between the button and its corresponding dropdown menu for better visual appeal and usability.

-### Latest Release: v0.7.3
+### Latest Release: v0.7.4

-## Updated
+## Fixed
+- The extension activation on snowflake and bigQuery SQL as well as other languages is fixed.

+### Previous Highlights
+### 0.7.3
 - Enhances the validation error display, and adds the expand functionality to hide/show the error details.

-### Previous Highlights

 ### 0.7.2
 - Fix the visual issues related to the display of icons and the loading spinner within the validate button component.